Negotiators often walk into the bargaining table with a mix of optimism and caution.

 OVERPOWERING OR MANIPULATIVE TACTICS

-Aggressive strategies—like dominating the conversation or using manipulative language—can destroy trust quickly.
+Aggressive strategies, such as dominating the conversation or using manipulative language, can quickly destroy trust.

 If you summarize the other party’s position only to immediately counter it with why their idea won’t work, it sends a clear message: you’re prioritizing your self-interest over theirs.
 This approach entrenches them in a defensive mindset and undermines collaboration.